BrunoASMauricio/University-NetworkSimulator/README.md

 	--pbe/-p :	Uses the network.sim.in to retrieve the Bit Error Probability from each node, to each other node

 	--jitter/-j:	Adds the default jitter to the communications (NOT IMPLEMENTED)

+	--edges/-e:		Makes the simulator enforce the rules on the given X.sim.in files